listerp/TDD-Tutorial/README.md

 #####www.listerpotter.com#####

 ## What are we learning ##
-The intention of this tutorial is to show how to use TDD in a real world type application, we will be showing how to create an application using TDD, and DI.
+The intention of this tutorial is to show how to use TDD in a real world type application, we will be showing how to create an application using TDD, Fakes, and DI.

+## What we aren't learning ##
+This tutorial isn't designed to teach you the concepts of TDD, but instead how to implement them in a more "real world" way than most TDD tutorial do, we will touch on some of the concepts behind TDD, but you are expected to have a familiarity with the basic concepts of TDD before viewing this tutorial.

 ## Technologies Used ##
 * C# - Visual Studio 2015